 Title IX of the Education Amendments of 1972 is a comprehensive federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
-Inquiries concerning the Institute's policies, compliance with applicable laws, statutes, and regulations (such as Title IX and section 504), and complaints may be directed to Title IX coordinator, Felicia Hunt, (626) 395-3221.
+Inquiries concerning the Institute's policies, compliance with applicable laws, statutes, and regulations (such as Title IX and section 504), and complaints may be directed to Title IX coordinator, Felicia Hunt (associate dean of graduate studies), (626) 395-3132.
 Inquiries about the laws and compliance may also be directed to the assistant secretary for civil rights, U.S. Department of Education.